 And, another pertinent factoid:

-How much does it cost to build a 40×60 pole barn with shop?
+How much does it cost to build a 40×60 barndominium with shop?

-Here[s a bonus 35×70 plan from the master architects at Barndominiumfloorplans.com.
+Here’s a bonus 35×70 plan from one of our best designers on our staff.
 Spacious living quarters with an open kitchen give way to a 30×35 ft shop area.
 Nicely done!